SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical2.rst

   awk '{print $1 "\t" $2 "\t" $3 "\t" $4 "\t" $5}' results/session1/hint/footprints/Cardiac.bed  > results/session2/footprints_CM.bed

 To intersect the footprint of the hESC and the cardiac mesoderms with the differentially ATAC-peaks, we use bedtools intersect command.
-Please run:

 ::